Copyright trolls just convinced a California Federal Judge to force Pornhub to disclose the list of its users.

 It simply made sense that it was only a matter of time before a Tube website was hacked, or something was done (now we know – Pornhub lawsuit was filed) to unmask the records surrounding the registered users and uploaders to these sites.

-Even last night, I came to the conclusion that ordinary users who protect and encrypt their internet connection by using a VPN would not be at risk if such a lawsuit or a hack actually happened.
+Even last night, I came to the conclusion that ordinary users who are aware of this would not be at risk if such a lawsuit or a hack actually happened.

 I am still skeptical as to whether the California court will succeed in identifying anyone other than the users who uploaded content (or who created accounts on the Tube sites), however, I remain cautious about whether Pornhub had a Google Analytics account.

-And now seeing the risk that Google Analytics creates for the internet user, I recommend every user install tracker blocker software on their browsers, specifically to block the Google Analytics tracker.
-Tracker blockers include add-ons and extensions such as EFF’s Privacy Badger, or Ghostery.
+And now seeing the risk that Google Analytics creates for the internet user, you should be very aware that the Google Analytics tracker knows your IP address.
+Add-ons and extensions such as EFF’s Privacy Badger, or Ghostery might mitigate the problem, but they do not solve it completely.

 Lastly, a word of warning as to advancing technology.